sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 == Changelog =
+V1.2
+* Feature: Square Integration - Simplify your transaction management with our Square integration, offering a reliable and efficient payment method for your services and events
+* Updated Turkish translation
+* BugFix: Fixed issue with the Go back button on the Catalog form when one service is preselected
+* BugFix: Fixed issue with appointments that go over 24:00 (last two days) on the Calendar page
+* BugFix: Fixed issue with the Catalog booking form and Iphone 14/15
+* BugFix: Fixed issue with displaying events in drop-downs on back-end pages
+* BugFix: Fixed issue with Divi shortcodes with preselected parameters
+* Other small bug fixes and stability improvements

 V1.1.9
 * BugFix: Fixed issue with Events filter on the Finance page
 * BugFix: Fixed issue with notifications when a customer cancels an appointment